bruvisrekt/SafeVault/README.md

 # SafeVault
 # Digital Asset Manager

-A web-based database application for managing digital assets, built as part of a Database Systems assignment.
+A web-based database application for managing digital assets, built as a part of Database Systems course.

 ## Overview